0xFFrancesco/Product-Tour-JS/readme.md

 # 🤘 Product Tour JS

 ### What is it?
-A JavaScript library for easily manage user onboarding, UI discovering, product presentation, show your new awesome feature and more. [try it](http://francescorizzi.info/projects/product-tour-js)
+A JavaScript library for easily manage user onboarding, UI discovering, product presentation, show your new awesome feature and more. <a target='_blank' href='http://francescorizzi.info/projects/product-tour-js'>try it</a>

 ### How to install:
 <ul>